Master of Science in Statistics and Data Science

 Faculty research occurs in the areas of theoretical and applied statistics.
-The Statistics program accommodates students desiring an applied background for a career in government and industry as well as students desiring a more theoretical background for further graduate studies.
+The Statistics & Data Science program accommodates students desiring an applied background for a career in government and industry as well as students desiring a more theoretical background for further graduate studies.

 Deadlines for Spring admission:

 - September 1: The department begins to review applications and make decisions about teaching assistant awards.

 Applications will continue to be reviewed for Spring admission up to the following dates:

 - October 1 for International applicants;

 - December 1 for Domestic applicants.

 - March 1: The department begins to review applications and make decisions about teaching assistant awards.

 Applications will continue to be reviewed for Fall admission up to the following dates:

 - June 1 for International applicants;